Team-29-TickFrame/Tickframe_team_29/docs/customer-handover.md

 this Week 6 baseline; those outcomes must be confirmed and documented during Week 7.

-## Week 7 Update Required
+## Week 7 Final Transition Outcome

-Following the successful Week 7 evaluation and final delivery milestones, this document serves as the final transition record.
-Reached Handover Level: Ready for independent use.
-The customer has reviewed, validated, and confirmed readiness for standalone operations.
-Customer Confirmation Status: Accepted.
-Approved during the final transition session with zero high-priority blockers remaining.
-Remaining Blockers and Limitations: None.
-Operational limits related to upstream exchange WebSocket stability and NTP clock skew are documented under the Troubleshooting section and accepted as standard operating boundaries.
+Following the Week 7 Sprint Review, Tickframe MVP v3 reached the handover level **Ready for independent use**.

+### Handover Level
+Ready for independent use

+The customer confirmed that the provided documentation, deployment instructions, and repository are sufficient for the current transition scope.

+### Customer Confirmation
+Accepted with follow-up items

+The customer reviewed the repository, Docker Compose deployment, runtime configuration, operational documentation, and product functionality.

+The following follow-up items remain:

+- Add a frontend switch between ML-based and rule-based detection.
+- Complete the frontend interface for maintenance scripts.
+- Continue improving the experimental ML subsystem.

+These items do not prevent independent technical use of the product.

+### Remaining Limitations
+- The ML subsystem remains experimental.
+- ML predictions depend on rule-based validation.
+- Product behaviour depends on external exchange availability.
+- Long-term production operation requires customer-managed infrastructure, secrets, backups, and monitoring.

-Final Public Artifacts:
+### Final Public Artifacts
-Final Release: Tickframe MVP v3.0.0 Release
+- Tickframe MVP v3 Release
-Canonical Index: reports/week7/README.md
-The team has completed all active handover tasks for Assignment 6.
-Administrative repository permissions and production operational duties are fully transferred to the customer.
+- `reports/week7/README.md`
+- `docs/customer-handover.md`